How to Choose the Right Co-Borrower for Your Student Loan

 At COPFCU, we know that education is an investment in your future.
 Having the right co-borrower can make that investment more affordable and less stressful.

 Not everyone is a good fit for this important role.
-Your co-borrower should have: Here are some key things to keep in mind:
+A strong co-borrower should have:

 Who Can Be a Co-Borrower?